cloh-jzhang/cloh-jzhang.github.io/_posts/2015-05-24-pacific-northwest-day-3.md

 First, the indefensible.

 Christine doesn’t like cilantro.
-Her membership amongst the fun deprived, friendless citizens of the world <b>is confirmed</b>.
+Her membership amongst the fun deprived, friendless citizens of the world is confirmed.

 To the defensible.

-She sees beauty in every moment, and knows how to capture it by keeping a photo trail of her life.
+She appreciates every moment, capturing its beauty through a photo trail of her life.

 She likes to go ‘Wheeeee’ when passing a sluggish driver, because the world is her playground.